shoganhennessy/ECON190/README.md

 ### Code
 Folder to house code dealing with, manipulating, and building predictive models for wages in the March CPS.
 (All performed in R).

+### Data
+Folder for all data files used in the analysis.

-### Figures
+### Paper
-Folder housing all figures and LaTeX files for the final paper.
+Folder housing all figures and LaTeX files for the final paper and presentation.